 Anti-Homosexuality Bill could mean a death sentence for LGBT People in Uganda

-Uganda is a country where the human rights of the lesbian, gay, bisexual, and transgendered (LGBT) community have been stripped away by anti-gay legislation already on the books.
+Uganda is a country where the human rights of the lesbian, gay, bisexual, and transgender (LGBT) community have been stripped away by anti-gay legislation already on the books.
 The country’s LGBT community has a history of being harassed and silenced by the government and the Ugandan police.
 A new bill is now being proposed that goes even further by imposing sentences ranging from seven years in prison to death for either being gay or supporting anyone who is.
 The new Anti-Homosexuality Bill being considered by Uganda’s Parliament proposes a life sentence for engaging in “homosexual activity” and the death sentence for “aggravated homosexuality”.
 The bill also imposes a sentence of seven years in prison for anyone providing protection or assistance to LGBT individuals, threatening the valuable work of human rights activists and organizations operating in Uganda.

 If this bill is allowed to pass it could have global ripple effects for LGBT activists all over the world.
 Even Ugandans living abroad, under the proposed bill, could face extradition and imprisonment if charged with being homosexual or in aiding homosexuals in Uganda.
 If past harassment of the Ugandan LGBT community is any indicator, the proposed bill would likely lead to witch hunts, more harassments, violence, and even extrajudicial executions.
 The bill’s “nullification” of international treaties that would offer a form of protection or recourse for Uganda’s LGBT people and LGBT activists further limits the role of international bodies and governments.